Zippo00/Sentiment-Analyzer/README.md

 Web application for analyzing business reviews.

 ## How to setup & run
-Clone the repository to your local machine
+Clone the repository to your local machine.\
 Install dependencies with:
 ```sh
 pip install -r requirements.txt